Last Updated on April 19, 2023

 The breed standard set out by the American Kennel Club states that the coat color of these dogs can be any color, including brindle, white, and pinto.

-Typically gray, white, and brown Akitas are the most expensive.
+Typically gray, white, and brown Akita pups are the most expensive.

 Initial and Long-term Costs of Pet Ownership

 When you first bring your Akita home, you’ll need to buy some initial supplies.

 These supplies include an ID tag and collar, bed, cage, nail clippers, brush, toys and food, and water bowls.

 In addition to these supplies, you will also need to factor in the fee for microchipping your dog, spaying or neutering, and his first vet visits.

 As the Akita is a large dog, these supplies and health necessities will let you spend between $250 and $950, averaging $500.

 You should also consider if you can afford the things your dog will need during his lifetime, in addition to the initial price of buying an Akita puppy.

 Food, veterinary care, training, grooming, etc., are some examples.